Amniocentesis can be an essential test to assess your baby’s health.

 Here is a detailed list of indications when the doctor might ask for an amniocentesis procedure:

-- If you or anyone in your family have previous history of genetic problems
+If you or anyone in your family has previous history of genetic problems

-- If you have a previous history of being pregnant with a child with birth defects
+If you have a previous history of being pregnant with a child with birth defects like

 If any of the aforementioned factors are positive, then performing an early amniocentesis is of help for deciding between continuing the pregnancy or terminating it.